 Pursuant to Nasdaq Listing Rule 5635(d), stockholder approval is required prior to the issuance of securities in connection with a transaction (or a series of related transactions) other than a public offering involving the sale, issuance or potential issuance of common stock (or securities convertible into or exercisable for common stock) equal to 20% or more of the common stock or 20% or more of the voting power outstanding before the issuance for less than the greater of book or market value of the stock.
-Therefore, the total number of Conversion Shares and shares of common stock that may be issued under the Common Stock Purchase Agreement, including the Commitment Shares, will be limited to the Exchange Cap.
-The foregoing limitation will not apply if (i) we obtain stockholder approval to issue shares of common stock in excess of the Exchange Cap or (ii) the average price paid for the Conversion Shares and all shares of our common stock issued under the Common Stock Purchase Agreement equals or exceeds \$0.66 per share (which represents the consolidated closing bid price of our common stock on April 2, 2018).
+Therefore, the total number of shares of common stock that may be issued under the Common Stock Purchase Agreement will be limited to the Exchange Cap.
+The foregoing limitation will not apply if (i) we obtain stockholder approval to issue shares of common stock in excess of the Exchange Cap or (ii) the average price paid for all shares of our common stock issued under the Common Stock Purchase Agreement equals or exceeds \$0.66 per share (which represents the consolidated closing bid price of our common stock on April 2, 2018).